 The water to the ice machine should be filtered.
 Water filters vary greatly in ability and function.
-Install one that filters out suspended solids to a dimension of 5 microns or less.
+Install one that filters out suspended solids.
 The finer the filter the better, but finer filters may plug-up sooner than course ones.
 It may be necessary to add a course filter ahead of the fine filter to prolong filter life.